+Field Meaning

-Field Meaning name The user-defined name of the trigger. type There are six trigger types.
+name The user-defined name of the trigger.

+type There are seven trigger types.
 The first three trigger types (submit, content, and commit) are fired when users submit changelists, and are referred to as changelist submission triggers .
+The remaining trigger types (save, out, in, and delete) are fired when users generate or modify form specifications, and are referred to as specification triggers .

+Field Meaning

-The remaining trigger types (save, out, and in) are fired when users generate or modify form specifications, and are referred to as specification triggers . • submit: Execute a changelist trigger after changelist creation, but before file transfer.
-Trigger may not access file contents. content: Execute a changelist trigger after changelist creation and file transfer, but before file commit.
-To obtain file contents, use commands such as p4 diff2, p4 files, p4 files, p4 fstat, and p4 print with the revision specifier @=change, where change is the changelist number of the pending changelist as passed to the script in the %changelist% variable. • commit: Execute a changelist trigger after changelist creation, file transfer, and changelist commit. • save: Execute specification trigger after its contents are parsed, but before its contents are stored in the Perforce database.
-Trigger may not modify form specified in %formfile% variable. • out: Execute specification trigger upon generation of form to end user.
-Trigger may modify form. • in: Execute specification trigger on edited form before contents are parsed and validated by the Perforce server.
-Trigger may modify form. path For changelist submission triggers (submit, content, or commit), a file pattern in depot syntax.
+- submit: Execute a changelist trigger after changelist creation, but before file transfer.
+Trigger may not access file contents. - content: Execute a changelist trigger after changelist creation and file transfer, but before file commit.

+To obtain file contents, use commands such as p4 diff2, p4 files, p4 fstat, and p4 print with the revision specifier @=change, where change is the changelist number of the pending changelist as passed to the script in the %changelist% variable.

+- commit: Execute a changelist trigger after changelist creation, file transfer, and changelist commit. - save: Execute specification trigger after its contents are parsed, but before its contents are stored in the Perforce database.
+Trigger may not modify form specified in %formfile% variable. - out: Execute specification trigger upon generation of form to end user.
+Trigger may modify form. - in: Execute specification trigger on edited form before contents are parsed and validated by the Perforce server.
+Trigger may modify form. - delete: Execute specification trigger after its contents are parsed, but before the specification is deleted from the Perforce database.
+Trigger may not modify form.

+path

+For changelist submission triggers (submit, content, or commit), a file pattern in depot syntax.
 When a user submits a changelist that contains any files that match this file pattern, the script linked to this trigger is run.
 Use exclusionary mappings to prevent triggers from running on specified files.

-For specification triggers (save, out, or in), the name of the type of form, such as branch, client, and so on.
+For specification triggers (save, out, in, or delete), the name of the type of form, such as branch, client, and so on.
 Triggers that fire on the p4 triggers command are ignored.

 Field Meaning command The command for the Perforce server to run when a matching path applies for the trigger type.
 Specify the command in a way that allows the Perforce server account to locate and run the command.
-The command must be quoted, and can take the variables specified in "Trigger script variables" on page 94 as arguments.
+The command must be quoted, and can take the variables specified in "Trigger script variables" on page 96 as arguments.
 For submit and content triggers, changelist submission continues if the trigger script exits with 0, or fails if the script exits with a nonzero value.
 For commit triggers, changelist submission succeeds regardless of the trigger script's exit code, but subsequent commit triggers do not fire if the script exits with a nonzero value.
-For in, out, and save triggers, the data in the specification becomes part of the Perforce database if the script exits with 0.
+For in, out, save, and delete triggers, the data in the specification becomes part of the Perforce database if the script exits with 0.
 Otherwise, the database is not updated.